ayathree/Best-for-you-server/README.md

 # Features

 - This websites design is based on glassmorphism website design.
-- By this website one can ask query, recommend for a query.
+- On this website one can ask query, recommend for a query.
 - In this website data is stored in mongodb.
 - In this website different types of npm package's  has used Swiper slider, Lottie reacts, React awesome reveal etc.
 - In this website meraki ui components are used.